SukkoPera/SoundX/README.md

 ### MIDI I/O
 The original SFX Sound Expander could be bought [together with a piano-like keyboard](http://www.mssiah-forum.com/viewtopic.php?pid=4598#p4598) and some demo software.
 Such keyboard is not easy to find these days, so it was pointless to replicate the interface for it and I rather decided to build upon my experience with another project and add a real MIDI I/O interface.
 This means the C16/116/+4 will be able to receive data from a MIDI keyboard or to play it, through a **standard** DIN-5 MIDI interface.

+## Versions
+There are currently two versions of SoundX.
+Both have the same features and differ only in a few aspects:
+- Version 1 uses a standard ACIA 6551 chip for the MIDI interface.
+This is available by different manufacturers (MOS, Rockwell, and even new from the Western Design Center!) and requires a 3 MHz crystal to reach the MIDI baudrate.
+The YM3812 requires an active oscillator either in DIP-8 or DIP-14 size.
+- Version 2 switched to a Motorola MC6850 chip that requires an active oscillator in DIP-8 size, running at either 500 kHz or 2 Mhz (see below).
+In order to make space for it, the YM3812 oscillator was also restricted to DIP-8 size.

 ## Design and Assembly Notes
-This project makes sense because the YM3812 chip, its companion DAC (YM3014B) and a standard ACIA 6551 chip (for the MIDI part) can all be bought supercheap on AliExpress & similar sites, making this board very affordable to build for everyone.
+This project makes sense because the YM3812 chip, its companion DAC (YM3014B) and an ACIA chip (for the MIDI part) can all be bought supercheap on AliExpress & similar sites, making this board very affordable to build for everyone.
 Let's say 15-20€?
 So get all this stuff second-hand and be happy :).

 Remember to solder the JP5 jumper on the back of the board: I suggest the ON position unless you know what you are doing (check the schematics).